SenseLogic/PENDOWN/README.md

 ## Getting Started

-Create a HTML file with the ".html" extension.
+Open the "sample.html" file with a web-browser to see the [result](SAMPLE/sample.png).

-Open it with a plain text editor like Geany or Notepad++.

-Edit your text between these lines:
+The embedded Pendown text will be converted on-the-fly when the file is opened.

 ```html
 <meta charset="utf8"/>